TomBF/DLL-Jump/README.md

 It runs on Windows and is written in C++ and CLR

 bin/Evaluator.exe
 Program that ticks and renders a 2D world provided by a provided DLL and a controller provided by another DLL.
-All DLLs can be loaded and replaced while running.
+All DLLs can be loaded and replaced while running. **The source of the evaluator application itself is hidden**

 ## Parameter
 Following arguments are supported: